MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-define-sales-strategy-overview.md

 ## Next steps

-If you want to implement Dynamics 365 solutions to help with your business processes for defining a sales strategy, you can use the following resources and steps to learn more.
-Links are added when articles become available.
+If you want to implement Dynamics 365 solutions to help with your *define sales strategies* business process, you can use the following resources and steps to learn more.
+(Links are added, when articles become available.)

 1. *Define sales strategies* (the article that you're currently reading)

 2. [Run marketing campaigns](prospect-to-quote-run-marketing-campaigns-overview.md)

 3. [Identify and qualify leads](prospect-to-quote-identify-qualify-leads.md)

 4. [Pursue opportunities](prospect-to-quote-pursue-opportunities-overview.md)

 5. [Estimate and quote sales](prospect-to-quote-estimate-quote-sales-overview.md)

 6. [Manage customer relationships](prospect-to-quote-manage-customer-relationships.md)

 ## Related resources